-Fassbinder on BLU-RAY & DVD: As of September 2013, three-fourths of his pictures are on disc, including all of his "Top 10 of My Own Films" and many of his greatest works.
-Although there had been no new Region 1 Fassbinder releases in four years (!), since 2007, the Criterion Collection has released Fassbinder's only science fiction film, World on a Wire, in both Blu-ray and DVD, on 2/21/2012.
-World on a Wire is a 1974 two-part television mini-series, based on US author Daniel F. Galouye's 1964 novel about virtual reality run amok, Simulacron-3 (it was remade as the 1999 feature film, The Thirteenth Floor, directed by Josef Rusnak and produced by Roland Emmerich [Independence Day]).
-In 2011 Olive Films released his 1978 film based on Vladimir Nabokov's thriller Despair (this is the first Fassbinder Blu-ray, also on DVD — released 11/15/2011): at last we have available on disc all of Fassbinder's "Top 10 of My Own Films".
-Despair is also notable for the exceptional performance by legendary actor Dirk Bogarde (Victim), and its screenplay by the preeminent Tom Stoppard (plays The Coast of Utopia, Rosencrantz and Guildenstern Are Dead; films Brazil, Shakespeare in Love) — this is one of Fassbinder's few English-language pictures.
-Olive Films has also brought out Fassbiner's powerful 1976 television drama, I Only Want You to Love Me (released 6/7/2011); shot by Fassbinder's (half of his films), and later Martin Scorsese's (Goodfellas, The Departed), extraordinary cinematographer, Michael Ballhaus.
-In addition, the Criterion Collection released in August 2013, through their Eclipse label, a collection of Early Fassbinder, containing five groundbreaking pictures (that had been previously distributed by Wellspring, all of which I have reviewed here): Love is Colder Than Death, Katzelmacher, Gods of the Plague, The American Soldier, and Beware of a Holy Whore.
+Currently, most of his pictures are on disc, including all of his “Top 10 of My Own Films” and many of his greatest works.
+The Criterion Collection has released Fassbinder’s only science fiction film, World on a Wire, in both Blu-ray and DVD, on 2/21/2012.
+World on a Wire is a 1974 two-part television mini-series, based on US author Daniel F. Galouye’s 1964 novel about virtual reality run amok, Simulacron-3 (it was remade as the 1999 feature film, The Thirteenth Floor, directed by Josef Rusnak and produced by Roland Emmerich [Independence Day]).
+The Criterion Collection released in August 2013, through their Eclipse label, a collection of Early Fassbinder, containing five groundbreaking pictures (that had been previously distributed by Wellspring, all of which I have reviewed here): Love is Colder Than Death, Katzelmacher, Gods of the Plague, The American Soldier, and Beware of a Holy Whore.

-New to Fassbinder?
-Try beginning with The Merchant of Four Seasons, one of his most powerful and acclaimed films.
+If you’re new to Fassbinder’s more than forty films, try beginning with The Merchant of Four Seasons, one of his most powerful and acclaimed works.
 It both reflects the more theatrical/abstract early pictures (Katzelmacher) and anticipates the emotionally- and politically-charged melodramas (Ali: Fear Eats the Soul).
-Wellspring's DVD also includes perhaps the most probing Fassbinder documentary, Life, Love & Celluloid, by filmmaker Juliane Lorenz, who also edited Fassbinder's last dozen films and heads the Fassbinder Foundation.
+Wellspring’s DVD also includes perhaps the most probing Fassbinder documentary, Life, Love & Celluloid, by filmmaker Juliane Lorenz, who also edited Fassbinder’s last dozen films and heads the Fassbinder Foundation.

-At Jim's Film Website, I've also created sites dedicated to two other prodigious filmmakers/artists: Pier Paolo Pasolini, who influenced Fassbinder, and Derek Jarman.
+I’ve also created sites dedicated to two other prodigious filmmakers/artists: Pier Paolo Pasolini, who influenced Fassbinder, and Derek Jarman.
 I hope you enjoy this Fassbinder site.
-If you have any questions or comments, email Jim.
 Below you will find:

 - Fassbinder’s complete theater credits